Cameronseitz/Musify/README.md

 Created by Utkrisht Mendiratta, Henry Pinyan, and Cameron Seitz for CSC 342 at NC State.

+## How to Run
+1. Create a .env folder with the information suggested by the sample file.
-To run, open the Final Project folder and use Docker:
+2. Final Project folder and use Docker:
 `docker-compose up --build`
 ## [Project Proposal](Proposal/README.md)
 ## [Final Project](FinalProject/README.md)